Isaacwrite/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-Write a function that copies a string.
+Write a function that compares two strings.

-Prototype: char *_strncpy(char *dest, char *src, int n);
+Prototype: int _strcmp(char *s1, char *s2);
-Your function should work exactly like strncpy
+Your function should work exactly like strcmp